How Many Ounces In 200grams

 Q1: Is the conversion factor of 28.35 grams per ounce always accurate?

 A1: No, it's an approximation.
 The exact conversion factor depends on the specific definition of the ounce and gram used, which can vary slightly depending on the context.
-However, 28.35 g/oz is a widely accepted and sufficiently accurate approximation for most purposes.
+That said, 28.35 g/oz is a widely accepted and sufficiently accurate approximation for most purposes.

 Q2: How do I convert ounces to grams?